 WEDNESDAY: Equity Pedagogy | We must embrace teaching strategies that foster racial and cultural literacies to support all students in reaching their highest potential while sustaining a just, humane and democratic society.

 THURSDAY: Culturally Sustaining Leadership | 21st-century educational leaders must value the multiple understandings of racially, ethnically and culturally diverse learners, including those not measured on standardized tests.

-The amazing staff, faculty and students at Teachers College, Columbia University as well as close colleagues from several other institutions who are coordinating and presenting the 2018 Institute look forward to welcoming you to New York City.
-Together we are a movement, a force to be reckoned with and the epitome of the transformational potential of our field.
+The amazing faculty, students and staff at Teachers College, Columbia University as well as close colleagues from several other institutions who are coordinating and presenting this 2018 Institute welcome you and embrace your journey here to New York City and to this work.
+Together we are a movement, a force to be reckoned with and the epitome of the transformational potential of the field of education.
+Welcome!